-Ponce is Puerto Rico’s second largest city and is nicknamed the Pearl of the South.
+Ponce is Puerto Rico’s second-largest city and is nicknamed the "Pearl of the South."
 Life here seems to move at a slower pace than San Juan, and that’s the way locals like it.
-For them, there’s nothing better than an evening or weekend stroll around Plaza las Delicias, the main square, which is full of history and entertainment.
-Stop by the unmissable red and black wooden firehouse (now a museum) to learn more about the central roles that fire and firefighting have played in Ponce’s history.
-Then, work your way around the square to see Ponce’s symbol, the lion, anchoring each side of the plaza, the church, the fountains, and finally, Kings Cream, a no-frills ice cream emporium that sells small cups of passionfruit, peanut, guava, and coconut ice cream (among other flavors) at bargain prices.
+For them, there’s nothing better than an evening or weekend stroll around Plaza Las Delicias, the main square, which is full of history and entertainment.
+Stop by the unmissable red-and-black–wooden firehouse (now a museum) to learn more about the central roles that fire and firefighting have played in Ponce’s history.
+Then work your way around the square to see Ponce’s symbol, the lion, anchoring each side of the plaza, the church, the fountains, and finally, Kings Cream, a no-frills emporium that sells small cups of ice cream—with flavors such as passion fruit, peanut, guava, and coconut—at bargain prices.